 - Assist civil society groups in designing projects that contribute to the achievement of objectives specified in the ecosystem profile and a coherent portfolio of mutually supportive grants.

-- Evaluate all Letters of Inquiry.
+- Evaluate letters of inquiry.

-- Obtain external reviews of all applications over $250,000.
+- Assist the grant director to obtain external reviews of all applications over US$250,000.

-- Establish and coordinate a process for solicitation of small grant applications.
+- Establish and coordinate a process for solicitation of small-grant applications.

 - Announce the availability of CEPF small grants.

 - Conduct due diligence to ensure applicant eligibility and capacity to comply with CEPF funding terms.